Skip to content

 Implications

-App: Supports rice-based infant cereal, rice cracker, and rice milk powder contamination_profile values for tAs and iAs.
+App: Supports rice-based infant cereal, rice cracker, rice milk powder, and rice pasta contamination_profile values for tAs and iAs.
+The dietary-exposure tables enable per-portion exposure estimates for the consumer-facing layer.

 Microbiome: No direct microbiome endpoint.